CompGenomeLab/PHACE/ExtraAnalyses/README.md

 ## Analysis 1: Categorization of MSAs

 **Objective:** To categorize proteins based on the number of sequences, number of positions, and total tree length as suggested by the reviewer.
+We conducted analyses in three categories: number of sequences, number of taxa, and total tree length.
+We categorized each parameter into three groups—small, medium, and large.
+The thresholds for the 'small' group are set at 250 for number of sequences, 500 for number of positions, and 100 for total tree length.
+Conversely, the 'large' groups are defined by values greater than 750 for number of sequences, 1000 for number of positions, and 200 for total tree length.
+Values falling between these thresholds are classified as 'medium'.

 **Contents:** All scripts and outputs for this analysis are located in the [MSACategories folder](https://github.com/CompGenomeLab/PHACE/tree/main/ExtraAnalyses/MSACategories).